carbon-language/carbon-lang/mlir/docs/OpDefinitions.md

     -   Represents the type of the given input.
     -   `input` must be either an operand or result [variable](#variables), the `operands` directive, or the `results` directive.

-*   `type_ref` ( input )

-    -   Represents a reference to the type of the given input that must have already been resolved.
-    -   `input` must be either an operand or result [variable](#variables), the `operands` directive, or the `results` directive.
-    -   Used to pass previously parsed types to custom directives.

 #### Literals